-Thank you for the 03/01/2021 AUGFs for Dillon, Florence, Georgetown, Horry, and Marion counties in the above referenced grants.
-Today, I am submitting the RROF for Darlington county.
-The comment period has expired and the one comment and one request were acknowledged and require no further action.
+Attached please find the RROF certifications for Dillon, Florence, Georgetown, Horry, and Marion counties in the above referenced grants.
+The comment period has expired and the one comment was acknowledged and requires no further action.
+Please advise should you have any questions.
+Best Regards, Eric